tatymoly/javascript_pocket_dictionary/javascript.md

 ### 3. Arrow Functions

 They are functions written in a simpler way.
-They are useful because they get ripped off the this making the scope depend on the execution context.
+They are useful because they get ripped off the **this** making the scope depend on the execution context.

 ### 4. Let and Const

-let and const will create a close scope for a variable, not like var which creates it globally.
+They are new declarations that allow us to have a better management of the scope. let and const will create a close scope for a variable, not like var which creates it globally.
 They prevent hoisting.
-They are new declarations that allow us to have a better management of the scope.

 ### 5. Hoisting